 Dr. Stefan de Schill, long-time AMHF Director of Research, photographed in Vienna circa 1938

-“There are three basic factors in daily existence that are utterly incomprehensible to us: time, because it is eternal; space, because it is infinite; and our consciousness, because it defies all explanation.” -Dr. Stefan de Schill, whose life and work are celebrated in 2017, the 100th anniversary year of his birth
+“There are three basic factors in daily existence that are utterly incomprehensible to us: time, because it is eternal; space, because it is infinite; and our consciousness, because it defies all explanation.”—Dr. Stefan de Schill, whose life and work are marked in 2025, a year of healing around the world: the 108th anniversary of his birth, 20th of his death.

-- At least fifty percent of all people seeking medical treatment are suffering from emotional disturbances, but only three cents of every medical dollar is spent on emotional illness.
+- At least 50 percent of all people seeking medical treatment are suffering from emotional disturbances, but only three cents of every medical dollar is spent on emotional illness.

 - “The anxiety and problems other people suffer when caught up in a major crisis, we have to face day by day.”—a patient

-- Twenty-seven million Americans will be victims of emotional breakdown and spend at least part of their lives in an institution.
+- Millions of Americans will be victims of emotional breakdown and spend at least a part of their lives in an institution.

 - Less than two percent of those suffering from deep-rooted emotional problems such as anxiety, depression, and phobias will ever obtain competent professional help bringing about lasting results.

-- Sister Joan M. Curtin, CND (acting vice president, 2021; secretary), is director of the Catechetical Office of the Roman Catholic Archdiocese of New York.
-A graduate of Saint Jean Baptiste High School, she received her BA in English from Notre Dame College, an MA in Religion from Manhattanville College, and holds certificates both in Spirituality and Spiritual Direction.
-Sister has served on the board of the National Catholic Education Association and currently is on the boards of the American Bible Society, the Catholic Education Institute, and the Museum of Biblical Art (MOBiA).
+- Sister Joan M. Curtin, CND (vice president), is former long-time director of the Catechetical Office of the Roman Catholic Archdiocese of New York.
+A graduate of Saint Jean Baptiste High School, she received her BA in English from Notre Dame College, an MA in Religion from Manhattanville University, and holds certificates both in Spirituality and Spiritual Direction.
+She has served on the boards of the National Catholic Education Association, the American Bible Society, and the Catholic Education Institute.
+Sister Joan was named Vicar for Religious, by Timothy Cardinal Dolan, on September 1, 2021.

-- John P. Fowler (former chairman and treasurer; special consultant at-large) was long-time publisher and current vice president href=”http://www.nationalreview.com/”>National Review, an influential magazine of political opinion, with which he has been associated for 35 years, as well as trustee of NRI.
+- John P. Fowler (former chairman and former treasurer; special consultant at-large) was long-time publisher and vice president National Review, an influential magazine of political opinion, as well as trustee of NRI.
 An alumnus of Regis High School and the College of the Holy Cross, he also has served on the Milford, Connecticut, Board of Aldermen and is former Republican Town Committee Chairman.
-On May 1, 2016, Mr. Fowler relinquished his position on the AMHF Board, continuing as nonvoting-member treasurer and financial consultant in 2017-18; and as of July 1, 2019, Mr. Fowler is no longer AMHF treasurer.
+On May 1, 2016, Mr. Fowler relinquished his position on the AMHF Board, continuing as nonvoting-member treasurer and financial consultant in 2017-18; and as of July 1, 2019, Mr. Fowler is senior director, strategic partnerships, Center for Civil Society, and is no longer AMHF treasurer.
+(The role of acting treasurer, in 2023-24, is filled, on a temporary basis, by Evander Lomke [see below].)

-- Michelle Harrison, MD, began her career in rural South Carolina as part of the LBJ War on Poverty.
+- Michelle Harrison, MD (secretary), began her career in rural South Carolina as part of the LBJ War on Poverty.
 She is the author of the first book on PMS (Self-help for Premenstrual Syndrome).
 Dr. Harrison is a Fellow in Psychopharmacology at the New England Medical Center Hospital, Tufts University.
-In 2006 she founded in Calcutta, and since directs, Childlife Preserve Shishur Sevay, for orphan girls, many with profound disabilities.
+In 2006 she founded in Calcutta (Kolkata), and since directs, Childlife Preserve Shishur Sevay, for orphan girls, many with profound disabilities.
+For a more complete bio-sketch of Dr. Harrison, please click here.
+For additional on her lifework click here and here.

-- Evander Lomke (president & executive director; acting treasurer, 2021) is a former publishing executive, acquiring or editing more than 1,300 books by authors as diverse as David Bianculli, Donald Bogle, William F. Buckley Jr., President George W. Bush, Lucy Freeman, Paulo Freire, and Erich Fromm.
-He is on the board of directors of AHRC of New York, an alumnus of the Bronx High School of Science, CCNY, and the University of Toronto, and has directed The American Mental Health Foundation since 2005.
+- Evander Lomke (president & executive director; acting treasurer 2023-25) is a former publishing executive, acquiring or editing more than 1,500 books by authors as diverse as Carol J. Adams, David Bianculli, Donald Bogle, William F. Buckley Jr., President George W. Bush, Reuben Fine, Raymond B. Flannery Jr., Lucy Freeman, Paulo Freire, Erich Fromm, Martin Burgess Green, Hans Kueng, Edward Wagenknecht, Dick Weissman, and Mason Williams.
+Mr. Lomke is on the board of directors of AHRC of New York City (Arc of New York), an alumnus of the Bronx High School of Science, CCNY, and the University of Toronto, and has directed The American Mental Health Foundation since 2005.

 - Dr. Joanne H. Gavin